 The MSc Research focuses on individual research.
 The research requires that the Master's student carries out the research and reports on progress to the supervisors according to an agreed schedule for the research and preparation of the Thesis.
-The research work is assessed on four occasions:
+The research work is assessed on three occasions:

 - The detailed research proposal and presentation.
-Assessed as either Completed or Fail.
+Assessed as either Pass or Fail.
 The successful defence of the MSc Research proposal is necessary for continuing with the actual research work and thesis writing. - 2) The mid-term presentation.
-Formative assessment, no mark is given.
+Formative assessment, no grade is given.
 The student receives feedback from the chair of the theme of the research topic (or delegate) and at least one of the Supervisors.
-In the case of weak performance, the student receives a written warning from the Programme Manager. - 3) MSc Research exam request: upon approval by the first supervisor, the student requests the MSc Research exam. - 4) MSc Research exam: Assessed with a pass mark (6.0 to 10.0) or a Fail.
+In the case of weak performance, the student receives a written warning on behalf of the Study Adviser. - 3) MSc Research exam: Assessed with a pass grade (6.0 to 10.0) or a Fail.
 The assessment of the Thesis and its oral defence.

-In addition to these formal assessments, the student receives feedback on the student's performance from the Supervisors throughout the MSc Research.
+In addition to these formal assessments, the student receives feedback on the student's performance from the supervisors throughout the MSc Research.